-The beginning of The Fourth Estate lay in a chance encounter with Lee’s friend, Terryl Bacon, who’s grand daughter had been telling her about her experiences as a young girl at school.
-We asked the parents if I could film her and the result was this.
+The beginning of The Fourth Estate lay in a chance encounter with Salter’s friend, Terryl Bacon, who’s granddaughter had been telling her about her experiences as a young girl at school.
+We asked the parents if we could film her and the result was this.

 As the Leveson Inquiry into the British press’s illegal phone hacking scandal was unfolding, it provided a natural entry point for the investigation – is hacking phones really the worst that the press does?

 The Leveson Inquiry merely touched the surface of the British media system and its international link.
 So The Fourth Estate moved to tell the history, politics, economics and ideologies that underpin the UK press.

 Somewhere between a propaganda vehicle, a lie machine and a simple business, media organisations build and destroy – to use the title of Jame’s Curran’s excellent book on the subject, they have Power Without Responsibility.

 Shown across the UK and beyond, The Fourth Estate just begins to show how deep media corruption and its control of public consciousness has progressed.
 The other achievement of the film is to stimulate considerable dislike for Salter on the part of the British media.

 You can read more about making the documentary The Fourth Estate here.

 After finishing the film, Liz and Salter re-edited Lila’s film, adding Liz’s particular view of the issue.
 The film can be seen here:

 The next two outcomes were based on two interviews about the then dominant topic – the election of Donald Trump and how it was perceived.
 Professor Olivia Guaraldo of Verona University gave her account of how anger had become a dominant emotion and how it and identity politics affects the public sphere.